kencochrane/docker-guidebook/docker-guidebook.rst

 Container
 ---------
-Is basically a self contained runtime environment that is built using one or more images.
+A container is basically a self contained runtime environment that is built using one or more images.
 You can commit your changes to a container and create an image.

 index / registry
 ----------------